Mike Tyson concedes the role of villain to young foe in 58-year-old's fight with Jake Paul

 Paul said he wanted to give the women a spotlight after their slugfest at sold-out Madison Square Garden in 2022.
 It was the first time women headlined a boxing event at the famous venue.

 Taylor won a split decision that many questioned.
-Bidarian and Paul say the rematch for the undisputed super welterweight title will be the most lucrative women’s sporting event in history.
+Bidarian and Paul say the rematch for the undisputed super lightweight title will be the most lucrative women’s sporting event in history.

 “A lot of people said the real main event is Taylor-Serrano,” Bidarian said.
 “I’m OK if you feel that way.
 Jake has said he’s more excited about that fight than his own fight.
 But we wanted to ensure the most eyeballs got to see that fight.
 To be quite honest with ourselves, Paul-Tyson draws a bigger audience.”